MatthewGerber/raspberry-py/docs/octoprint.md

        echo "$!" > streamer.pid
    fi
    ```
-   I use port 8081 above because the Apache server used as part of the present raspberry-py package uses port 8080.
+   In the above, be sure to replace `/path/to/` as appropriate.
+I use port 8081 above because the Apache server used as
-   Once the stream begins, you should be able to use the following values within OctoPrint's webcam setup:
+   part of the present raspberry-py package uses port 8080.
+Once the stream begins, you should be able to use the
+   following values within OctoPrint's webcam setup:

    * Stream URL:  http://XXXX:8081/?action=stream
    * Snapshot URL:  http://XXXX:8081/?action=snapshot